w-A-L-L-e/BenfordsLawImages/README.md

 ```

+Wait, what?

-However then I proceeded to using other images on my pc and was kinda disappointed.
+However, then I proceeded to using other images on my pc and was kinda disappointed.
 Or rather it's not as cool as the show 'connected' made us believe.

-It works on nature like photos but I don't find it a good detector for image manipulation (maybe I'm wrong and I just didn't test enough...).
+It works on 'nature like photos' but I don't find it a good detector for image manipulation (maybe I'm wrong and I just didn't test enough...).
-It is however really curious that indeed just a photo can be seen as being 'real' with this simple check (counting the msd's 0..9 and plotting it as percentages).
+It is however really curious that indeed just a photo can be seen as being 'real' with this simple check (counting the msd's 0..9 and plotting it as percentages does indeed
+give a nice curve like shown in the tv show ).